ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 ## What is IPsec VPN?
 {:#what-is-ipsec-vpn}

-IPsec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations, using a tunnel mode that provides an encrypted, site-to-site network.
-It allows trusted data to pass through networks that otherwise would be considered insecure.
+IPsec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations.
+It allows trusted data to pass through networks, which otherwise would be considered insecure.
+IPsec tunnel endpoints can be located anywhere and still provide access to your entire private network, or the networks you specify.
+IPSec tunnels are incompatible if you are using a zone, or cloud service endpoints.
 {:shortdesc}

 IBM Cloud VPN access allows users to manage all servers remotely and securely over the IBM Cloud Private network.
 A VPN connection from your location to the private network gives you the capability for out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can:

-   * Establish a VPN connection to the private network via SSL or IPSEC.
+   * Establish a VPN connection to the private network via SSL or IPsec.
    * Access your server via its private 10.x.x.x IP address via SSH or RDP.
    * Connect to your server’s IPMI IP address for additional server management or rescue needs.